arelate/theo/README.md

 `theo list-installed` - will print all currently installed games

-`theo reveal-installed` - will open the directory containing game installation
+`theo reveal-installed <gog-game-id>` - will open the directory containing game installation

 ## Installing Windows versions on macOS, Linux with theo